 In actual practice, once one is admitted, it is hard not to obtain a degree in a Greek university.
-Students have the mandatory right to take examinations a number of times so as to make sure they pass a course - at the end of the semester in which it has been taught and again examination in the September period.
-Thereafter, in the case of some courses, they have the right to be examined in a third examination period.
+Students have the mandatory right to take examinations a number of times so as to make sure they pass a course - at the end of the semester in which it has been taught and again in September examination Thereafter, in the case of some courses, they have the right to be examined in a third examination period.
 The possibility of repeating the same examinations goes hand in glove with the widespread practice of allowing students to take an inordinate large number of courses per semester, particularly so in the last year of studies.
-The end result is that students who two register for and sometimes three overlapping in time courses just cannot attend them.
+The end result is that students who register for two and sometimes overlapping in time courses just cannot attend them.
 As class attendance is in most cases not obligatory, the whole system cannot but find refuge in repeating examinations as the major assessment tool.
 This is also the result of a curriculum that, in practice, is often restricted to what may be included in one or two textbooks (often dated) and to student class participation which, by definition, is impossible to monitor - especially in classes in which the material is delivered in lecture-form to large audiences.